datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 ![The keyboard launcher button looks like a magnifyign glass](images/00_chromebrowser/00_chromebookintro_chromeos-6.png)

 Once you have found the App you want to open, click on it.
-When you click on a Chrome App the Chrome Browser will open up and be directed to the website where that piece of software lives.
-For exampele if you click on the Google Docs icon (the blue piece of paper) then you will be directed to the website: https://docs.google.com/document/u/0/ which lets you edit and work with your Google Docs.
+When you click on a Chrome App the Chrome Browser will open and be directed to the website where that piece of software lives.
+For exampele if you click on the Google Docs icon (the blue piece of paper) then you will be directed to the website https://docs.google.com/document/u/0/ which lets you edit and work with your Google Docs.

 ![Clicking on the Google Docs icon will open Google Docs in the web browser.](images/00_chromebrowser/00_chromebookintro_chromeos-7.png)